 Why am I always tired?

 Finding it hard to keep your eyes open?
-We explore 6 of the most common causes of tiredness, and what to do about them.
+We explore 6 of the most common causes of tiredness and what you could do about them.

-Do you often wake up exhausted?
-If so, you’re not alone: around 1.5 million Australians visit their doctor each year seeking a cure for fatigue, reports Better Health Channel.
+Do you repeatedly hit the snooze button on your alarm because you wake up exhausted?
+If so, you’re not alone.
+According to Better Health Channel, around 1.5 million Australians visit their doctor each year seeking a cure for fatigue.
+And, since COVID-19, pandemic fatigue has also left many people exhausted and worn out.

 1. Inadequate sleep

-Sleep is the obvious one here – and for good reason.
-Research by the Sleep Health Foundation has found that 4 out of 10 Australians don’t get enough sleep – giving rise to depression and irritability, as well as reducing levels of alertness and concentration.
+Sleep is the foundation of energy and good health.
+Yet research by the Sleep Health Foundation has found that 4 out of 10 Australians don’t get enough sleep – giving rise to depression and irritability, as well as reducing levels of alertness and concentration.

-While adults are often told to aim for 7-9 hours of sleep a night, this isn’t always achievable (or necessary) for everyone, says Dr David Cunnington, co-director of the Melbourne Sleep Disorders Centre.
+Most of us know we should aim for 7-9 hours of sleep a night, but this isn’t always achievable (or necessary) for everyone, says Dr David Cunnington, co-director of the Melbourne Sleep Disorders Centre.

 “Often people come to me looking for more minutes of sleep, but research shows that what gets them feeling better is being less distressed about attaining that elusive ‘perfect’ sleep,” he explains.